MattiaIachini/SmartCard-Interface/README.md

 ![Immagine 1](img/pin.jpg)

-All information can be found in the datasheet.
+All information of the PIN can be found in the datasheet.

 # Functionality
 - Identify the occurrence of the card;